Michael Jackson Biopic 'Michael' Hits Cinemas After Costly Reshoots to Remove Abuse Allegations

 What's Next

-Producers at Lionsgate and Universal are reportedly already considering potential sequels, though it remains unclear how future films would address the legal battles and abuse allegations that marked Jackson's later years.
-Read the full Variety report here.
+Producers at Lionsgate and Universal are reportedly already considering potential sequels, though it remains deeply unclear how future films would address the legal battles and abuse allegations that marked Jackson's later years — particularly given the constraints imposed by the Chandler settlement.
+For now, the extraordinary box office performance of "Michael" has ensured that the conversation about the King of Pop's life and legacy will continue for some time to come.